Brother Bear: Plot

-In a post-ice age Alaska, the local tribes believe all creatures are created through the Great Spirits, who are said to appear in the form of an aurora.
-A trio of brothers, Kenai, the youngest; Denahi, the middle; and Sitka, the eldest, return to their tribe in order for Kenai to receive his totem, necklaces in the shapes of different animals.
-The particular animals they represent symbolize what they must achieve to call themselves men.
+In Alaska during the early Holocene when ice age megafauna including mammoths and sabre toothed cats still roamed Earth, the local human tribes believe all creatures are created through the Great Spirits, who are said to appear in the form of an aurora.
+A trio of brothers, Kenai, the youngest; Denahi, the middle; and Sitka, the eldest, return to their tribe for Kenai to receive his totem, necklaces in the shapes of different animals, from Tanana, the shaman of the brothers' tribe.
+The particular animals they represent symbolize the trait they must achieve to call themselves men.
 Unlike Sitka, who gained the eagle of guidance, and Denahi, who gained the wolf of wisdom, Kenai receives the bear of love.
-He objects to his totem, stating that bears are thieves, and believes his point is made a fact when a brown bear steals their basket of salmon.
-Kenai and his brothers pursue the bear, but a fight ends on top of a glacier, during which Sitka gives his life to save his brothers by dislodging the glacier, although the bear survives the fall.
-After Sitka's funeral, an enraged Kenai blames the bear for Sitka's death.
-He hunts down and chases the bear up onto a rocky cliff, fighting and eventually slaying it.
+He objects to his totem, stating that bears are thieves and vicious creatures, and believes his opinion is proven to be a fact when a grizzly bear steals their basket of salmon, which Kenai did not hold properly in a hurry to receive his totem.
+Kenai searches for the basket and finds it devoured.

+He sees the bear, provokes it, his brothers find him, and a fight ends on top of a giant glacier.
+When the bear gets the upper hand, Sitka sacrifices himself to save his brothers by dislodging the glacier, although the bear survives the fall.
+After Sitka's funeral, a furious Kenai blames the bear for Sitka's death and rejects his totem.
+He hunts down and chases the bear up onto a rocky cliff, fighting and eventually killing it.
 The Spirits, represented by Sitka's spirit in the form of a bald eagle, arrive and transform Kenai into a bear after the dead bear's body evaporates and joins them.
-Denahi arrives and, falsely believing that Kenai was killed by the bear from earlier, vows to avenge Kenai by hunting it down.
+Denahi arrives and falsely believes that Kenai was mauled by the bear from earlier.
+Kenai falls off the cliff and down some rapids, but survives.
+Denahi vows to avenge Kenai.